primriq/BigDataBook/Chapter 1 Lab II - HDFS Advanced Commands.md

 - How to validate file integrity with `fsck`
 - How quotas protect the filesystem

-This is a fully practical chapter.
 Every concept is paired with a demonstration.

 ---